ptr727/PlexCleaner/README.md

     - Alternate sources for up to date versions, and up to date library dependencies, and built with all (non-commercial) options enabled, are not readily available.
     - I decided to switch to [Arch Linux](https://archlinux.org/), as it has a very well maintained and up to date application ecosystem.
     - All the 3rd party tools are now installed using `pacman` and sourced from the [Arch Linux Package Repository](https://archlinux.org/packages/).
-    - Switching from Ubuntu to Arch is a very recent change, and will need some bake time.
-  - Upgraded from .NET 6 to .NET 7.
+  - Upgraded from .NET 6 to .NET 7, utilizing some new capabilities, e.g. `GeneratedRegex` and `LibraryImport`.
-    - Switched from `Regex` to `GeneratedRegex` for a slight performance improvement.
-    - Switched from `DllImport` to `LibraryImport` for cross platform compatibility.
   - Settings JSON schema updated from v2 to v3:
     - Added support for custom FFmpeg and HandBrake command line arguments, e.g. AV1 video codec, Intel QuickSync encoding, NVidia NVENC encoding, custom profiles, etc.
       - See the [Custom FFmpeg and HandBrake CLI Parameters](#custom-ffmpeg-and-handbrake-cli-parameters) section for usage details.